Navigating the Accelerated New Car Shopping Journey

 What a difference a year makes

-For 11 years, Cox Automotive has conducted our annual Car Buyer Journey Study, analyzing new car buyer survey data to track trends in car shopping behavior over time.
+For 11 years, the annual Car Buyer Journey Study, conducted by Cox Automotive (formally known as Autotrader Group), has analyzed new car buyer survey data to track trends in car shopping behavior over time.
 While COVID-19 has created widespread hardship in the last year, there is also a small silver lining for the automotive industry.
 The pandemic accelerated change in shopping efficiencies, making the new car buyer’s journey easier and faster than ever.

 Car Buyer Journey Study reveals significant consumer shifts